ReflectsLight/al-quran.reflectslight.io/README.md

   </a>
 </p>

-This git repository holds the source code of a statically generated website for reading The Quran.
-The website is composed purely of HTML, CSS, JavaScript and other static assets that require no more than a web server that can host them.
+This git repository contains the source code of a statically compiled website for reading The Quran.
+After the website is compiled, it consists of HTML, CSS, JavaScript and other static assets that can be hosted on a regular web server.
+The repository is optimized for nginx, and (Free|Open)BSD as a deployment target.
+The source code is a mixture of Ruby, TypeScript, and JavaScript with React being the main player on the frontend.

 <p align="center">
   <strong>Open Source</strong>
 </p>

-The source code of this repository is released under the terms of the GNU Public License (GPL).
-There's no restrictions placed on the right to modify, copy, redistribute and host the website on a web server / domain of your own so long  as it is within accordance with the GPL.
-See [LICENSE](./LICENSE) for a copy of the license, and see [TLDRLegal](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3)
+The source code is released under the terms of the GNU Public License (GPL).
+No restrictions are placed on the right to modify, copy, redistribute or host the website on a web server / domain of your own as long as it is done in accordance with the GPL.
+See
+[LICENSE](./LICENSE)
+for a copy of the license, and see [TLDRLegal](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3)